oracle-quickstart/oci-cloudera/v6/README.md

 This will create all the required elements in a compartment in the target OCI tenancy.
 This includes VCN and Security List parameters.
 Security audit of these in the network.tf is suggested.

 After Terraform is finished deploying, the output will show the Python syntax to trigger cluster deployment.
 This command can be run immediately following deployment, as it has built-in checks to wait until Cloudera Manager API is up and responding before it executes deployment.
+The syntax is as follows:

+	python scripts/deploy_on_oci.py -m <master_ip> -d <disk_count> -w <worker_shape>

-##Destroy the Deployment
+## Destroy the Deployment

 When you no longer need the deployment, you can run this command to destroy it: